0LL13/persontitles/README.rst

 Check if a degree is written correctly.
 Check the number of US, UK, and German academic degrees.
 Check if a title is a valid peer title of chosen country.
+Check if a title is a job title.

 Usage with degrees
 ------------------